Skip to content

 df1.to_csv('output.csv', index=False)

-To add more parameters to the query, use & before each parameter pair (key=value) after the resource id.
-For example, to get the first two rows of data only, add &limit=2 after the resource id.
+To add more parameters to the query, use '&' before each parameter pair (key=value) after the resource id.
+For example, to get the first two rows of data only add &limit=2 after the resource id.
+See all parameters here.

 Example of filtering the data